Procurement is displayed in the Job Planning and Processing page. All functions described below are executed or accessed from this page.

 Ideally, all costing/pricing should be handled in the job budgeting phase and, therefore, the Transfer Purchase Conditions function is most beneficial when used with the COSMO Purchase Quotes Manager.
 For more information, see COSMO Purchase Quotes Manager.

 Inventory Requests are used for inventory items.
 The Inventory Request will generate demand for procurement requisitioning in the same way a sales order generates demand.
-Inventory requests can be created directly for a procurement line or indirectly, which means that it is needed for produced quantities from the Production Order to post it to the job.

 During posting, quantity availability in the selected location is checked if the Check Quantity in Inv.
 Req. toggle is turned on in the Procurement FastTab on the Jobs Setup page.